 “This president is hostile to job creators,” Ed Gillespie, a Romney campaign adviser, said on “Face the Nation.”

-Romney often tells campaign audiences that he helped create a net of 100,000 jobs during his years at Bain, pointing to retail sales positions at Staples Inc. (SPLS) and Sports Authority Inc. Neither the private-equity firm nor his campaign have documented that figure in response to repeated requests by Bloomberg News.
+Romney often tells campaign audiences that he helped create a net of 100,000 jobs during his years at Bain, pointing to retail sales positions at Staples Inc. (SPLS:US) and Sports Authority Inc. Neither the private-equity firm nor his campaign have documented that figure in response to repeated requests by Bloomberg News.
 Bain Capital doesn’t track jobs lost or gained as a result of its investments.

 Gillespie said 80 percent of the companies in which Bain invested grew.